Written by

 Set tSC = service.SendRequestSync(operationHostName, req, .resp)

 • External daemon.
-Some service that waits for the requests, processes them, and sends the result back to the IRIS host process.
+Some service that keeps our Python object, waits for the requests, processes them using the object, and sends the result back to the IRIS host process.
+Basically the same as before, but not from the IRIS level.
 We can use different protocols, message systems, and so on.
 But I believe the easiest way is the FastAPI API over HTTP.
 Because IRIS has a built-in HTTP client, there is no need for additional objects/libs for integration.
 Local HTTP calls must be fast enough...

 Update: I googled it a bit.
 Maybe I am wrong about FastAPI as the simplest way.
 RPyC lib looks good too.